 "Prior Contracts" means (i) the 1994 Contract, (ii) the 1999 Bridgewater Contract, (iii) the MassArt Residence Hall Contract, (iv) the MassArt Dining Hall Contract, (v) the Framingham Contract and (vi) the 2000 Bridgewater Contract.

-"Project" shall mean the construction of new buildings or structures and the acquisition, addition to, alteration, enlargement, reconstruction, rehabilitation, remodeling and other work, including, but not limited to, the alteration or modification of existing facilities or the construction of additional or new facilities required or made desirable by changes in or enactments of new law or regulation or changes in or new circumstances such as, by way of example and not by way of limitation, provision for access or use by handicapped persons, provision for conservation of energy, provision for safety and security of persons and property, provision for other compliance with changed or new law, regulation or circumstance, in or upon or respecting existing buildings or structures, the provision and installation therein or in respect thereof of furnishings, furniture, machinery, equipment, facilities, approaches, driveways, walkways, parking areas, planting and landscaping, the acquisition of land, other property, rights, easements and interests acquired for or in respect to any thereof, the demolition or removal of any buildings or structures on land so acquired or interests in which are so acquired and site preparation, with respect to the financing or refinancing of which Bonds shall have been proposed) under the Trust Agreement.
+"Project" shall mean the construction of new buildings or structures and the acquisition, addition to, alteration, enlargement, reconstruction, rehabilitation, remodeling and other work, including, but not limited to, the alteration or modification of existing facilities or the construction of additional or new facilities required or made desirable by changes in or enactments of new law or regulation or changes in or new circumstances such as, by way of example and not by way of limitation, provision for access or use by handicapped persons, provision for conservation of energy, provision for safety and security of persons and property, provision for other compliance with changed or new law, regulation or circumstance, in or upon or respecting existing buildings or structures, the provision and installation therein or in respect thereof of furnishings, furniture, machinery, equipment, facilities, approaches, driveways, walkways, parking areas, planting and landscaping, the acquisition of land, other property, rights, easements and interests acquired for or in respect to any thereof, the demolition or removal of any buildings or structures on land so acquired or interests in which are so acquired and site preparation, with respect to the financing or refinancing of which Bonds shall have been issued (or, as required by the context, with respect to which such financing or refinancing may be or shall have been proposed) under the Trust Agreement.
 The word shall also mean, whenever appropriate, such land, buildings or structures and such appurtenances.